goobers692s/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clear, maintainable code first.
 Optimize only when necessary, after profiling and identifying bottlenecks.
 Remember that simplicity, readability, and correctness trump micro-optimizations most of the time."

 This quote emphasizes the importance of avoiding the unnecessary obsession with optimizing code before it's due, which can lead to complex and hard-to-maintain systems.
 It reminds programmers to prioritize clarity and functionality initially and optimize later, based on actual performance data.

+# 2024-01-11
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive for clear, concise solutions that minimize complexity.
+Remember, code is read far more often than it's written; write with readability in mind.
+Optimize for maintainability and scalability, embracing modular design and reusable components.
+Always consider the future when making design decisions today, as tomorrow's challenges are rooted in today's codebase."

+In practice, this means:
+1. Write clean and DRY (Don't Repeat Yourself) code.
+2. Use abstractions to manage complexity.
+3. Choose well-established libraries and frameworks wisely.
+4. Comment your code, but let the code itself do the talking whenever possible.
+5. Continuously refactor, test, and improve your codebase to keep it lean and efficient.